0xV01/SolidityVulns/README.md

 ## _Work In Progress_

+## What is this Repository about?

-### This Repository contains Solidity Smart Contract Vulnerabilities that I learned.
+This Repository contains Solidity Smart Contract Vulnerabilities that I learned.
+I will be publishing the notes that I took while studying these Vulnerabilities.

 ## Vulnerabilities: